Whole Lotta Red: Background and recording

-Composition
+Composition and lyrics

-Whole Lotta Red is a trap, rage, and experimental hip-hop album.
-Departing from the melodic trap style of Playboi Carti (2017) and Die Lit, it incorporates 808 drums, synthesizers, drum machines, punk and electronic influences.
-Spanning 24 tracks over an hour, the album has been described as frenetic and high-energy, with distorted production characterized by chaotic synthesizers and heavy bass.
-Carti's vocal performances range from rasping, guttural delivery to his high-pitched "baby voice", a variety that critics such as Pitchfork and AllMusic highlighted as central to the album's intensity.
+Whole Lotta Red is an experimental hip-hop, rage, and trap album.
+Diverging from the melodic trap style of Playboi Carti (2017) and Die Lit, it incorporates 808 drums, synthesizers, drum machines, punk and electronic influences.
+Spanning 24 tracks over an hour, the album is built on chaotic synthesizers and distorted bass, with beats described by Paul A. Thompson of Pitchfork as bright and serrated.
+Carti's vocal performances range from rasping, guttural delivery to his high-pitched "baby voice", a variety that critics such as Thompson and Fred Thomas of AllMusic highlighted as central to the album's intensity.
+Lyrically, Whole Lotta Red focuses on guns, wealth, drugs, hedonism, women, and rockstar excess, conveyed through repetitive phrases, ad-libs, and crooned melodies.
 Prior to the album's release, in a November 2020 GQ interview, Carti described the album as "alternative" and "psyched out".
-Pitchfork characterized Carti's vocal variations as a defining element of the album's energy.
-Executive produced by Kanye West and Matthew Williams, with contributions from producers like F1lthy, Jasper Harris, Ojivolta, and Pi'erre Bourne, the album was described for its dark, vampire-themed aesthetic.
-Both AllMusic and HipHopDX compared its bold, polarizing vision to West's Yeezus (2013) for its divisive, uncompromising approach.
+Thompson characterized Carti's vocal variations as a defining element of the album's energy.
+Executive produced by Kanye West and Matthew Williams, the album was described for its dark, vampire-themed aesthetic.